Martyr12333/Martyr12333.github.io/_pages/about.md

 [Shanghai University Of Engineering Science](https://www.sues.edu.cn/)\
 **Email**: 1449040533@qq.com

-Hi, I'm a senior computer science student at the Shanghai University of Engineering and Technology, and I'm currently preparing for the North American Computer Science Program in 2024fall.
+Hi, I'm a senior computer science student at Shanghai University of Engineering and Technology, and I'm currently preparing for my master's degree in computer science in the U.S. for the 2024fall.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.